aspose-total/Aspose.Total-Products/total/en/net/conversion/pdf-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to PPSM via .NET" h2=".NET API to Export PDF to PPSM on Windows, macOS, and Linux without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a powerful package of File Format Automation APIs that makes it easy to Render PDF to PPSM in two simple steps.
+The first step is to use the PDF Processing API, Aspose.PDF for .NET, to transform the PDF file format to PPTX.
+This API provides a wide range of features to manipulate PDF documents, such as creating, editing, converting, and merging PDF files.
+It also supports the conversion of PDF to other popular file formats, such as PPTX, HTML, and XPS.

+The second step is to use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX to PPSM.
+This API provides a comprehensive set of features to create, edit, and manipulate presentations.
+It supports the conversion of PPTX to other popular file formats, such as PPSM, PDF, HTML, and XPS.
+It also provides features to add, delete, and modify slides, as well as to add, delete, and modify shapes, text, and images.

-Using a package of powerful File Format Automation APIs [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily Render PDF to PPSM in two simple steps.
-By using PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can transform PDF file format to PPTX.
-After that, by using Presentation Processing API [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can convert PPTX to PPSM.
+By using Aspose.Total for .NET, you can easily Render PDF to PPSM in two simple steps.
+The PDF Processing API, Aspose.PDF for .NET, can be used to convert PDF to PPTX, and the Presentation Processing API, Aspose.Slides for .NET, can be used to convert PPTX to PPSM.
+This package of File Format Automation APIs provides a comprehensive set of features to create, edit, and manipulate documents and presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}